scottgallant/xaprb-src/content/blog/2015/03/01/the-age-of-smart-machines.md

   - Programming
 date: 2015-03-01T13:51:18-05:00
 title: The Age Of Smart Machines
+description: "I'm not sure we've any idea what computers are capable of."
 ---

 What will life be like in the age of smart machines?
 According to a [Batten